Latin America, a region defined by legendary revolutions and social movements, has always been one of IISH's important collection regions.

 On these web pages of the Latin America and Caribbean Desk you will find information about our work in research and collections.
 You will find news about the collections we are receiving, especially in digital form with a brief presentation of its content, see the information about our acquisitions.
-Besides you can also find the work in progress in this year (2012).

 Each year the Latin American Desk acquires some books from different countries in Latin America and you can find here a brief overview.
 Furthermore, there is a list with interesting links by country of the National Archives as well as the Trade Unions Archives.
 Last, but not least you will find the annual call for Fellowships.

 The Latin America and Caribbean Desk is headed by Bolivian Rossana Barragán, who has her headquarters in Amsterdam and travels to South America twice a year to acquire new collections and to work with other partner institutions.
 Larissa Rosa Correa is the correspondent in Brazil and works with our partner institution, the Arquivo Edgard Leuenroth of the University of Campinas , a documentation center which is in many ways comparable to the IISH.
 Pilar Uriona is the Representative in Bolivia working with Cesar Lunasco (responsible for IT) in some projects of digitalization.
 Finally in Cuba, we are working with the Oficina de Asuntos Históricos del Consejo de Estado de la República de Cuba, led by Director Eugenio Suárez.